Sanjina-Kumari/Sanjina-Kumari/README.md

 ## Hello! 👋

-My name is **Sanjina Kumari**, a Computer Science and Economics major at Pacific Lutheran University.
-I'm passionate about using technology to drive social good, from building web tools and conducting AI research to empowering communities through design and data.

-When I’m not coding or researchin product-market fit, you’ll find me mentoring students, organizing events in my school and community, or brushing up my interior design skills and hiking the Pacific Northwest ☕.
+My name is **Sanjina Kumari**, a Computer Science and Economics double major at Pacific Lutheran University.
+I'm passionate about using technology to drive social good — from building web tools and conducting AI research to empowering communities through design and data.
+When I’m not coding or researching product-market fit, you’ll find me mentoring students, organizing events in my school and community, or brushing up my interior design skills and hiking the Pacific Northwest!

 ---

-### About Me:
+## About Me

-✨ I’m building tech, product and research that serve people.
+✨ I’m building tech, product, and research that serve people.
 📚 Studying CS + Econ at Pacific Lutheran University with a global lens.
-🧬 Currently working as Research Assistant on protein function prediction using AI/ML models that apply NLP and large language model (LLM) techniques to biological data.
+🧬 Currently working as a Research Assistant on protein function prediction using AI/ML models that apply NLP and large language model (LLM) techniques to biological data.
-🛍️ Co-founded **Hunarwar**: an ecommerce platform empowering women artisans from rural Pakistan by bringing their product to the country through website and social media
+🛍️ Co-founded **Hunarwar**, an e-commerce platform empowering women artisans from rural Pakistan by bringing their products to national markets through a website and social media.
-🎯 Goal: Intern full-time in Summer 2026 and grow into a purpose-driven tech professional who builds tools, solves real-world problems, and drives impact through inclusive, ethical technology
+🎯 Goal: Intern full-time in Summer 2026 and grow into a purpose-driven tech professional who builds tools, solves real-world problems, and drives impact through inclusive, ethical technology.
 💡 Fun fact: I once taught coding to kids in a remote village school powered entirely by solar panels!

 ---